 The Spring 2013 edition of the newsletter (Number 77) of the IAU Commission on Education and Development is available at the Commission 46 website.
 It is in PDF format and can be downloaded, along with past newsletters.
 The new editor of the newsletter, which is distributed worldwide, is Larry Marschall of Gettysburg College.

-The AAS Committee on the Status of Women in Astronomy and the AAS Employment Committee have compiled dozens of interviews (we expect to have over 80 by the end of this project) highlighting the diversity of career trajectories available to astronomers.
-The interviews share advice and lessons learned from individuals on those paths.
+The AAS Committee on the Status of Women in Astronomy (CSWA) and the AAS Committee on Employment have compiled dozens of interviews highlighting the diversity of career trajectories available to astronomers both inside and outside of academia.
+The interviews share advice and lessons learned from individuals on those various paths.

 This program is administered by the National Solar Observatory (NSO), sponsored by the National Science Foundation’s (NSF) Office of International Science and Engineering (OISE), and is open to US graduate students in any discipline of astronomy or astrophysics who are US citizens or permanent residents, age 21 years or older, and have a passport.
 The main goal of the program is to expose potential researchers to an international setting at an early stage in their careers.
 The program will take place in Bangalore, India, under the auspices of the Indian Institute of Astrophysics (IIA), a